1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

     However, there are a few things you should pay attention to now:
     - Make sure the motor shaft and the bottom tip of the lead screw are free of oil or grease to avoid slipping of the coupler.
     - Mount the coupler to the bottom of the lead screw first and tighten the screw.
 Then put it onto the motor shaft and tighten the screw.
 The coupler should not move or wiggle on either part.
-    - When installing the anti-backlash nut, make sure you press it together while inserting the lead screw so that the spring inside these two parts of the anti-backlash nut is completely compressed and loaded.
+    - When installing the *anti-backlash nut*, make sure you *press it together* firmly while inserting the lead screw, so that the spring inside these two parts of the anti-backlash nut is completely compressed and loaded.
     - Before finally installing the lead screw, loosen up the screws of the motor holder a bit so that the motor itself can move a bit on the horizontal plane.
 Then install the lead screw, align everything, screw the anti-backlash nut to the belonging holder and align the motor once again.
 Then finally tighten up the screws of the motor mount.
 By doing so you do the best you can to get the parts vertically aligned as much as possible.

 ??? example "Lead Screw Maintenance"